homeruntech/rick-and-morty-web-template/INSTRUCTIONS.md

 - `test`: Run tests
 - `typecheck`: Typecheck code with TypeScript

-Styling the app with a CSS-in-JS solution, like styled-components, is a plus.
+You can use any styling approaches you want to use (e.g., CSS-in-JS, tailwind).
 You should not use ready-to-use design system libraries (e.g., Chakra UI, Material UI, Bootstrap, etc.).

-You’re free to pick the vendors you consider necessary for the exercise, but be careful that overcomplicating the implementation might negatively influence the evaluation.
+You’re free to select the vendors you consider necessary for the exercise, but be cautious that overcomplicating the implementation might negatively impact the evaluation.

 ### Heads UP

 The project shouldn’t rely on global dependencies.
-The coding challenge will be considered unsuccessful if the project won’t compile after we install its dependencies.
+The coding challenge will be considered unsuccessful if the project doesn't compile after installing its dependencies.

 The version of Node that should be used to run this project is specified in the `.node-version` file.
 If you want to use a different version, you should update `.node-version` accordingly.